Norecipes - Elevating Everyday Meals

 Pork belly topping for Stamina Donburi.

-• Assemble the Sutadon by splitting the rice between two bowls and topping with the pork belly.
-Gently break a hot spring egg into the center of each bowl and then garnish with scallion greens, pickles, and chili paste.
+• Assemble the Sutadon by splitting the 2 servings cooked Japanese short-grain rice between two bowls and topping with the pork belly.
+Gently break one of the 2 hot spring eggs into the center of each bowl and then garnish with scallion greens, pickles, and chili paste.

 Assembling Stamina Pork Rice Bowl.